 - Realise that unlike a bank or building society account, the value of these investments will fluctuate meaning that investors may need to wait in order to optimise when they take their money.

-- An investment which carries some risk…investors won’t want to see too many ups and downs
+- Prefer an investment which carries some risk…investors won’t want to see too many ups and downs

 Medium to Higher